ausanc/steam-randomiser/README.md

 `-t`, `--time_played`: Change the threshold of how many minutes a game has to have been played for it to be excluded from the random selection.
 Use if you don't count a few minutes of playtime as really being played.

 Example: `python main.py ausanc -t 10` will pick from all games with 10 minutes of playtime or less.

+`-c`, `--achievement`: Select a random achievement from the picked game as an objective to complete.